What are my funding options for a Notre Dame education?

 If you are shipping UPS, they may be willing to hold the packages for you at the UPS distribution center located near the South Bend International Airport.

-Why am I in the First Year of Studies as an entering student?
+Why am I in the first year program as an entering student?

-All students are admitted into the University's First Year of Studies and not directly into any of our degree-granting colleges.
+All students are admitted into the University's first year program and not directly into any of our degree-granting colleges.
 Successful completion of first year academic requirements is necessary for a student to initially move into one of the colleges as a sophomore.

 Starting college is a major milestone in life, a transition that is more than "going to school."
 That's why all Notre Dame first-year students are assigned a full-time academic advisor who provides both academic and personal support to help them as they take on the challenge of becoming a successful college student.

-A good working partnership with your First Year advisor will be a key factor in making the most of your first year at Notre Dame.
-Watch closely for and respond promptly to communications from your advisor and the First Year of Studies.
+A good working partnership with your first year advisor will be a key factor in making the most of your first year at Notre Dame.
+Watch closely for and respond promptly to communications from your advisor and the first year program.

 What are the University core requirements?